What Color is a Polar Bear's Fur?

 - Polar bears can live up to 25 years, but some are known to live longer.

-- Polar bear population has been shrinking due to global warming and is in danger of becoming extinct.
+- It's estimated that there are 31,000 polar bears in the world.
+The polar bear population has been shrinking due to global warming and is in danger of becoming extinct.

 © 2012 David Livermore